The following are the locomotives currently based at the railway:

 Our sit-in coaches are all built to the design developed by Ian Allan Miniature Railway Supplies in the late 1960s for their network of seaside miniature railways.
 The majority were built for the Prestatyn Miniature Railway, and came to Watford via railways at the Kessingland Wildlife Park in Suffolk and Trago Mills in Devon.
 There are also coaches to a slightly modified version of the design from Whitby (slightly wider and featuring curved ends) and Sandham Castle in the Isle of Wight (slightly shorter).

-There are currently 18 coaches, permanently formed into two sets of five and two sets of four.
+There are currently 19 coaches, permanently formed into three sets of five and one set of four.
+We also have some spare coaches in store off-site.

 |Coach I.D.||Origin||Coach Set||Colour|